gandi-lesiba/LibraryBorrowingSystem/README.md

 ## Project Overview
 This project was developed as part of my App Development 1 module, demonstrating core software engineering principles and practical application development skills.

-## Getting Started
-1. Clone this repository
-2. Open the solution in Visual Studio
-3. Build and run the application

 *Academic Project - Software Engineering NQF Level 6*